 Are your products up to your standard?

 If you’re promoting a certain level of quality or a specific lifestyle to your audience and you aren’t following through, that’s an issue.
-Not only will your consumers hold you accountable, but you should also be pushing yourself to having the highest quality pieces that align with whatever aesthetics you’ve aligned your brand with.
+Not only will your consumers hold you accountable, but you should also be pushing yourself to have the highest quality pieces that align with whatever aesthetics you’ve aligned your brand with.